-Isabelle: I worked as environmental quality assurance technician for a year and I then worked as quality control technician for a year.
+Isabelle: I worked as an environmental quality assurance technician for a year and I then worked as a quality control technician for a year.

 From mid-July 2017, I have been taking part in helping to improve the quality system by investigating non-conformities in a team of around twenty consultants in the north of France.
 Fifteen months later, my international mission is still ongoing.